-Should you get a COVID-19 test — which shows whether you currently have an infection — if you’re about to go on an August vacation with family or friends, or have attended one of the colleges that are sending students home after a spike in cases?
+Should you get a COVID-19 test — which shows whether you currently have an infection — if you’re about to visit family for Thanksgiving or take an end-of-the-year vacation?

 “This is something we in the modern era have never encountered.
 The closest comparison we have is the Spanish flu back in 1918.
 That came back.”